Agoric/documentation/main/REPL/timerServices.md

 The current block might be executed more than once in case of restart or replay.
 But each time it will start from the same state and receive the same inputs.
-Since this is repeatable computation, the same computation can be run in various l ocations to cross-verify.
+Since this is repeatable computation, the same computation can be run in various locations to cross-verify.
 So each time, the `currentTimeStamp` will be the same, even if we're running the computation a minute or a month later.
 It's expressed as a Unix epoch time in milliseconds or similar.
 ```js